yashjain28/google-pub-sub/Readme.md

 1. Setup on Gcloud:
 	Following steps are assuming user already has an account and has access to Gcloud IoT Console.
+    1. If you already have a project created and also have a topic which you wish to subscribe to, then directly go to step 4.
-    1. First perform the [Iot core quickstart](https://cloud.google.com/iot/docs/quickstart): This will involve creating a device, device registry & a certificate, creating a topic and a subscription.
+    2. Perform the [Iot core quickstart](https://cloud.google.com/iot/docs/quickstart): This will involve creating a device, device registry & a certificate, creating a topic and a subscription.
+    3. Now, that you have a topic to subscribe to, create a pull subscription if you don't already have one.
+Follow this link to [create a pull subscription](https://cloud.google.com/pubsub/docs/pull)

 2. Setup on ClearBlade:
    1. Get the Desired Credentials and update the [Google IoT Configuration Library](code/libraries/GoogleIoTConfig/GoogleIoTConfig.js).